Elladavyson/Antidepressant_MWAS/README.md

 ### Associational models

-In the following example and script provided, we are using a general mixed linear model (glmm) to test the association of the MRS with antidepressant exposure phenotype.
+`MRS_assoc.R` is a general script template a generalised mixed linear model (glmm) to test the association of the MRS with antidepressant exposure phenotype.
 Key elements of the model:

 **Phenotype** : Antidepressant exposure phenotype